 Acacia redolens - Prostrate Acacia

 A low-growing acacia that is readily used as a groundcover, especially on slopes.
 Grows to 3-5 feet tall and 15 feet wide.
 Dense, the plant is heavily branched and covered with narrow, gray-green leathery leaves.
 Small yellow flowers appear in spring.
 Plant in full sun to light shade.
 Not fussy about soil type, but requires that it be good draining.
 Tolerant of drought and frost once established.
-(We are currently only growing the variety not growing 'Low Boy')
+Plant not currently in production and only growing the variety 'Low Boy'

 Acacia redolens 'Low Boy' - Low Boy Prostrate Acacia